My favorite gear

 Keyboard (standard, 65% layout):

-Headphones (open ear):
+Headphones (open ear, bone condution):

 Headphones (noise-cancelling):